Matherunner/hldoc/source/index.rst

 Frequently asked questions
 --------------------------

 **Who are you?** I'm someone who played Half-Life as a kid and became deeply fascinated by its physics much later when quadrazid published `this monumental single-segment run <quadrazid single-segment_>`_ in 2011.
-My drive to understand how every trick in that run functioned necessitated a deep dive into the physics and mathematics of the engine game.
+My drive to understand how every trick in that run functioned necessitated a deep dive into the physics and mathematics of the game engine.

 .. _quadrazid single-segment: https://youtu.be/AKIpyz0EjuY